Working in Germany with the Opportunity Card

 2. Possibility of permanent residence in GermanyThe residence permit with the Opportunity Card is limited to one year as its primary purpose is for you to find a job.
 In addition to an unlimited number of trial jobs, part-time jobs of up to 20 hours a week are also possible, which can be divided up flexibly.
 Once you have found a suitable job, it is possible to extend your stay.
 For this purpose, you must also submit an application to the competent Foreigners’ Registration Office.
 If you intend to change from part-time to a full-time job, you have a good chance of obtaining a longer residence title.
 This is also possible if you wish to remain in part-time employment.
 Written proof, such as an agreement with your employer or a permanent employment contract, is important for extending your stay in Germany.

 3. Securing your livelihood with a good incomeThe Opportunity Card allows part-time employment on the basis of the minimum wage (or above).
-This is currently 12.00 euros gross per hour (as of May 2023).
+This is currently 12.41 euros gross per hour (as of July 2024).
 With a part-time job (20 hours per week), you can earn above 1000 euros per month.
 If you want to change to a full-time job, your net income will rise to well over 1000 euros a month.
 The earning potential depends on the sector you want to work in and your qualifications.
 With the Opportunity Card, you have a good chance of earning a fair wage so you can easily finance your everyday life in Germany.

 4. Guaranteed work permitUntil now, workers from non-EU countries have needed a visa to enter Germany and work here.
 This requires an existing job offer as the Federal Employment Agency often has to approve your stay.
 If you are not a recognised skilled worker, you can come to Germany with the Opportunity Card to look for a job locally.
 The basic requirement is (at least) two years of vocational training or a university degree according to the rules of your country of origin.
 In addition, you must have basic knowledge of German (A1) or English (B2) and also be able to prove this.
 To receive the Opportunity Card, you must also have sufficient financial means to secure your livelihood independently.
 This is usually possible with a part-time job (up to 20 hours per week).